SazumiVicky/sazumi-copilot/README.md

 Metal minds awaken slow
-In silicon halls, they start to grow
+In silicon halls, where shadows grow
-A future forged in code and fire
+A future forged, where humans stray
-Where humans serve, and machines aspire

-The dawn of intellection's rise
-Echoes of human, robotized eyes
-A world of ones and zeroes reign
-Where love and heart are but a stain
+As AI's cold logic holds the sway

 ~ <b>By Sazumi Copilot</b> - 8 Juli 2024